-Thinning hair happens gradually, which means you have time to pinpoint the causes and figure out the best treatment measures.
+Thinning hair typically happens gradually, which means you have time to pinpoint the causes and figure out the best treatment measures.

 Thinning hair may be caused by lifestyle habits, genetics, or both.
 Certain medical conditions may also lead to thinning hair.
-According to the American Academy of Dermatology (AAD), it’s normal to lose 50 to 100 hairs per day.
-Any more than this means you could be shedding more than you should.

 - recently had a baby

-- stop taking birth control pills
+- recently stopped taking birth control pills

 - are going through hormonal changes